Karl von Urban: Battles of Voivodeni, Dés and Szamos-újvár

 Despite being vastly outnumbered, Von Urban was determined to fight.
 On 31 October 1848 he and his 1.500 men faced the Revolutionary National Guard led by Betzmann, numbered over 12.000 and formed mostly by Szeklers, in an intense reconnaissance battle at Voivodeni (Vajda-szent-ivány/Johannisdorf).
 In this first major encounter with the revolutionary army, Urban was forced to pull back to Wallendorf and wait for reinforcements.

 With the joint forces of his Romanian Infantry Regiment and the reinforcement of the Wardener Brigade, Urban now could count with 3.000 men.
 Despite still being outnumbered, he considered himself ready to go on the offensive and started marching southwards in the direction of Klausenburg (Cluj-Napoca/Kolozsvár), the capital of the Principality of Transylvania.

 Firstly he conquered Dés (Dej/Desch) after combat on November 10 and occupied Szamos-Ujvár (Gherla/Neuschloss) on November 11.
-Then Urban, departed from the Wardener Brigade and again standing alone with his regiment, attracted the Revolutionary Army stationed in Klausenburg with a surprise and daring maneuver.
+Then Urban, departed from the Wardener Brigade and again standing alone with his regiment, attracted the Revolutionary Army stationed in Klausenburg with a surprise maneuver.

 At the Battle of Szamos-Ujvár that followed on 13 November 1848, Karl von Urban engaged with his small force of 1.500 the 4.000-strong Hungarian Revolutionary Army led by Baron Manó Baldacci, the Hungarian commander-in-chief in Transylvania.
 Upon hearing the news of the incoming attack by the Honvédség, Urban placed his forces on the heights surrounding the city and received the enemy forces with salvos of canon and volleys of rifle.
 He decisively defeated the Revolutionary Army, which disbanded in a rout back to Klausenburg.